Staff scheduling, inventory management, What is Forecasting for a Restaurant?

 - Factor in trends.
 Adjust the forecast with any current factors that may increase or decrease your sales forecast, such as shifts in demand or supply.

-When you're just opening a new restaurant, things can be a little more complicated.
-You're basically starting from scratch and have no historical data from your business to base your sales projections off of.
+- Get granular.
+Break the sales forecast down by menu items – based on historical data – to better plan for inventory ordering and opening a new restaurant, things can be a little more complicated.
+You’re basically starting from scratch and have no historical data from your business to base your sales projections off of.
 However, there are still ways for you to make an informed forecast.
-To start, you'll need the following numbers:
+To start, you’ll need the following numbers:

 - How many days you’ll be open each week.